tiny-dnn/tiny-dnn/example/mnist/readme.md

 # MNIST Digit Classification

 [MNIST](http://yann.lecun.com/exdb/mnist/) is well-known dataset of handwritten digits.
 We'll use [LeNet-5](http://yann.lecun.com/exdb/lenet/)-like architecture for MNIST digits recognition task.
 LeNet-5 is proposed by Y.LeCun, which is known to work well on handwritten digit recognition.
-We replace LeNet-5's RBF layer with normal fully-connected layer, and delete connection table which introduce sparsity between S2-C3 layer.
+We replace LeNet-5's RBF layer with normal fully-connected layer.

 ## Prerequisites for this example
 - OpenCV